-This menu allows you to set the addresses, interrupts and DMA channels for your serial, parallel, and audio ports.
+This menu allows you to set the addresses, interrupts and DMA channels for your serial and parallel ports.
+It also allows you to swap your floppy drive designations.

-COM Port A:
+Com Port A:

-When either COM Port 1 or COM Port 2 is set to Auto, the system will automatically set the interrupts for both ports.
+When either Com Port 1 or Com Port 2 is set to Auto, the system will automatically set the interrupts for both ports.
 Otherwise this option allows you to set the interrupt and I/O address of the COM1 serial port.